-My work is shaped by my experience in the natural realm - years spent exploring wild places and abandoned urban landscapes - and by a passion for earth sciences, which informs both my content and process.
+My work is shaped by my experience in the natural realm - years spent exploring wild places and abandoned urban landscapes - and by a passion for earth sciences.

 Much of the work investigates change and the act of becoming.
 I am fascinated with physical transformation in natural phenomena, whether on a geologic time scale or in a moment's reflection.
-A winter beach, scorched riverbed, road cut exposing ancient seabeds, or the forces of wind and snow on a high Sierra pine - all are fodder for my imagination and sense of wonder.
+A winter beach, scorched riverbed, road cut exposing ancient seabeds, or the forces of wind and snow on a high Sierra conifer - all feed my imagination and sense of history.
 I am equally compelled by human behavior and the transformative role we play in shaping our environment.
-A longtime urban dweller and explorer, my daily walks and regional hikes reveal moments of breathtaking mystery and discovery, informing my studio process.
+A longtime urban dweller and explorer, my daily walks and regional hikes reveal moments of mystery and discovery, informing my studio process.

-Saundra U. McPherson lives and works in San Francisco.
+Saundra McPherson lives and works in San Francisco.

 Oracle Corporation, Redwood City California